rivulet-zhang/Crowdsourcing-Twitter-NER/README.txt

-A course project for Crowd-Powered Systems
+A course project for Crowd-Powered Systems (in progress)

 Team member:
 Jiawei Zhang and Jianqiao Liu